Glass House Mountains: Geology

 The range was formed as molten lava cooled to form hard rock in the cores of volcanoes 26–27 million years ago.
 The source of the lava was from the East Australia hotspot.
 The cores of the hills contain columns of comendite from lava which cools quickly into a hard rock.
 The surrounding softer rocks have been eroded in the subsequent time, forming the spectacular volcanic plugs that remain today.
 The peaks' location relative to each other exhibits an alignment that is believed to have occurred due to fracturing.
 Mt Ngungun consists of subvolcanic rock, also known as a hypabyssal rock, an intrusive rock emplaced at medium-to-shallow depths within the crust and has intermediate grain size, and often porphyritic texture between that of volcanic and plutonic rocks.

 Peaks

 Each of the peaks is protected within the Glass House Mountains National Park.
 Some of the peaks display vertical columns, particularly Mount Coonowrin, Mount Ngungun and Mount Beerwah at the Organ Pipes.
 These columns are the result of lava contraction.
 Scattered throughout the hills are shallow caves which have been formed by wind erosion on rocks that were softened by groundwater.
-The peaks are culturally significant to the traditional owners, the Gubbi Gubbi people.
-Under a native title claim, access to the peaks could be restricted as they are considered spiritual places.
+The peaks are culturally significant to the traditional owners, the Gubbi Gubbi people and the Jinibara people.
 To the south east of the Glass House Mountains township is an Aboriginal bora ring.
 The names of each mountain in the range are: